Baelyk/manim-watcher/README.md

 # manim-watcher

 A small script that watches for changes in Manim project and previews the renders.
+Press `?` for help in the player.

 ```
 usage: manim-watcher [-h] [--project PROJECT]